 You can make a file to hold a group of configuration settings.
 See

-config_file environment variable to point to that file.
-The environment variable
+variable to point to that file.
+See the

 All top-level config settings can be overridden by an environment variable with the same name.

-All file paths in the configuration can be either absolute or relative to the root
+All file paths in the configuration can be either absolute or relative to the app folder.

 Part of the configuration setup includes setting the CORS (Cross-Origin Resource Sharing) whitelist.
 The whitelist must allow access from the URL from which the UI is being served, as well as any other applications using the REST Server.